 Trees do more than just provide greenery and sequester carbon.
-They represent a biome and support a world of lifeforms that are intricately linked to and depend on each other for survival, including us.
+They represent a biome and support a world of lifeforms that are intricately linked to and dependant upon each other for survival, including us.
 This biodiversity is the foundation of the economy, livelihood, and life on Earth.
-Let’s dig a little deeper to understand how trees and biodiversity matter.
-What’s at stake if the biodiversity around us continues to deplete?
-Is there a connection with the current pandemic?

 Despite similar warnings from scientists and climate activists, the degradation of our lands and forests have continued.
 It is time to halt and reverse this damage, for us and for generations to come.
 Planting a tree is one of the ways you can become a part of the solution.

 Trees around the world act as hosts for a wide range of fauna–– from birds and bees to microorganisms who directly benefit us by pollinating our food crops and plants, keeping pests away, and enrich the soil by nitrogen fixation.
 Clean air, perennial flow in our rivers and streams, availability of groundwater, healthy soils for agriculture, flood control, and climate regulation are just a few of the other ecosystem services that are possible thanks to the trees around us.

 Trees, biodiversity, and associated ecosystem services have enabled humankind to make social and material progress.
 Our key economic sectors like food, clothing, pharma, tourism, and cosmetics have thrived on the provision of land and raw materials for businesses.
 This progress has come at the cost of disruption of the earth’s ecological and biophysical systems.
 Unsustainable development has gradually chipped away at the earth’s natural capital and is now threatening our survival.
 With the current rate of biodiversity loss, experts project that the food, forestry, and ecotourism industries stand to lose a collective $338 billion in a year.